Sanaknaki/habit-ios/README.md

 </p>

 # Habit
-Make "being in the moment" a habit of yours.
+Make "being in the moment" a habit of yours. <br/>
+Read the Medium article <a href="https://medium.com/@sanaknaki.ali/habit-a-limited-social-network-ad7fa3d44930">here</a>!

 ## Conceptualization
 Given all this extra time thanks to the quarantine, I was inspired to learn about developing iOS apps.